seanpm2001/Outside_Game/RepoData/Description/GitHub/OldVersions/English/USA/README.md

-↪️🌍️🌎️↩️ A redirect to the /outside/ repositorh.
+↪️🌍️🌎️↩️ A redirect to the /outside/ repository.